 You have been to the shops and collected all your materials, you've waded through the terminology and complexity and fought your floss and fabric, so it is now time to get stitching!
 Let us begin on what will become your addictive journey!

-You are in your center of your fabric, and your needle is ready.
+You are in the center of your fabric, and your needle is ready.
 14 count ( 16 and 18 count as well) go 2 over 1.
 This means two of those threads over 1 X. So for that one 20cm piece you've cut, you can split it into 3 lots of 2.
 Thread through the eye of your needle and let us begin.
-From here on out we refer to the top image!
+From here on out, we refer to the top image!

 If you have a number of the same color going say horizontal or vertical, you may want to do 1 & 2 all the way through that horizontal or vertical line and then come back doing 3 & 4.
 If you are not comfortable doing this yet, just go 1 through to 4 until you are.
 Use your highlighter to mark where you have stitched on your pattern.

 When you are ready to tie off, finish your 4 and let the needle dangle.
-Turn your project over, and with needle and thread, gently push it under existing X's being careful not to let the needle go through the top (if it goes through the top you'll have a nightmare on your piece!).
+Turn your project over, and with needle and thread, gently push it under existing X's being careful not to let the needle go through the top (if it goes through the top, you'll have a nightmare on your piece!).
 This will anchor your thread.
 Then take the thread off the needle, and trim any excess.
 At what length of thread you decide to tie off is up to the individual.
-Tying off will happen either because you are finished with that color and you are not using the thread parking method, or you've run out of thread to continue with that color.
-If you have left over thread enough to stitch with again, don't release it from the needle, keep it for the next round.
+Tying off will happen either because you are finished with that color, and you are not using the thread parking method, or you've run out of thread to continue with that color.
+If you have leftover thread enough to stitch with again, don't release it from the needle, keep it for the next round.

 Carry on until you have finished the middle page.
 Then decide how you would like to do it, top to bottom, left to right, or maybe bottom to top or right to left!
 It is totally up to you.